When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

-We are in a golden age for productivity apps.
+Fortunately, we are in a golden age for productivity apps.

 There are robust apps available that go beyond the productivity and document features you’d expect.
 Many of them extend or innovate the entire concept of documents in powerful ways.

-Take a look and see how these 13 powerful organization and productivity tools can empower your small business with easy, accessible design.
+Take a look and see how these 13 powerful organization and productivity tools can empower your small business with an easy, accessible design.
 Your business – and your headspace – will thank you for it!

 Quip is a suite of office productivity apps with some powerful add-ons and features.